 Although these are the typical methods in which bandwidth is calculated, equalizers are not necessarily bound to these strict definitions (though it would help our understanding if they were).

 Q = fC / BW = √fHfL / fH – fL

 • fH: high cutoff frequency (where the signal drops off by 3 dB)

 • fL: low cutoff frequency (where the signal drops off by 3 dB)

 Q is dimensionless and refers to how narrow/steep or wide/gentle the boost or cut will be.
 A higher Q will produce a narrow band in which a smaller range of frequencies is affected.

 Note that Q will maintain the same shape across a logarithmic frequency scale.
 In other words, a fixed Q value will provide a bandwidth across a set fraction/multiple of octaves regardless of its centre frequency.

-For example, if a Q value set a bandwidth of two octaves, a centre frequency of 100 Hz would have a bandwidth from 50 Hz to 200 Hz.
-If the centre frequency was 2,000 Hz, the same Q value would yield a bandwidth from 1,000 Hz to 4,000 Hz.
+For example, if a Q value sets a bandwidth of two octaves, a centre frequency of 100 Hz would have a bandwidth from 50 Hz to 200 Hz.
+If the centre frequency were 2,000 Hz, the same Q value would yield a bandwidth from 1,000 Hz to 4,000 Hz.